numberoverzero/bottom/README.markdown

 * There are a number of changes from RFC2812 - none should noticeably change how you interact with a standard IRC server.
 For specific adjustments, see the notes section of each command in [`Supported Commands`](#supported-commands).

 # Contributing
 Contributions welcome!
-Please make sure `tox` passes (including flake8) before submitting a PR.
+When reporting issues, please provide enough detail to reproduce the bug - sample code is ideal.
+When submitting a PR, please make sure `tox` passes (including flake8).

 ### Development
 bottom uses `tox`, `pytest` and `flake8`.
 To get everything set up: